gnu-octave/octave-buildbot/master/README.md

     docker create \
       --publish 8010:8010 \
       --publish 9989:9989 \
+      --publish 9988:22 \
       --volume octave-buildbot-master:/buildbot/master:Z \
+      --volume octave-buildbot-master-data:/buildbot/data:z \
       --name octave-buildbot-master \
       gnuoctave/buildbot:latest-master

-In the example above the name of the container is arbitrary.
-Port 8010 is used for the web interface and port 9989 for the worker communication.
-The port values must agree with `master.cfg`.
+In the example above the name of the container and the volumes are arbitrary.
+Port 8010 is used for the web interface, port 9989 for the worker communication, and port 9988 for `rsync` file transfers.
+The port values must agree with the `master.cfg` file.

-Mounting a Docker volume is not required, but strongly suggested:
+Mounting Docker volumes is not required, but strongly suggested:
 - Maintain the state and configuration (`master.cfg`) of the Buildbot Master, if the container is destroyed or recreated from the image.
 - The [mount option `Z`](https://docs.docker.com/storage/bind-mounts/#configure-the-selinux-label)